KFA dancers raise $4,800 for juvenile diabetes research

-HARTSVILLE, S.C. – The dance students of KFA (Kelley’s Fine Arts) Dance showed off their talents on stage Saturday at Coker University and in the process raised $4,800 for the Juvenile Diabetes Research Foundation.
+The dance students of KFA (Kelley’s Fine Arts) Dance showed off their talents on stage at Coker University Saturday and in the process raised $4,800 for the Juvenile Diabetes Research Foundation.

 The theme for the KFA Sneak Peek 2020 was “Dancing to Make Type One Type None.”

-Each year, the dance school holds a fundraiser for a different charity, said founder and owner Burnadene Kelley-Newman.
-When they can, Kelley-Newman said, they try to dedicate the campaign in honor of one of their students who might be a beneficiary of the particular charity selected.
+Each year, the dance school the dance school holds a fundraiser for a different charity, said founder and owner Burnadene Kelley-Newman.
+When they can, Kelley-Newman said, they try to dedicate the campaign in honor of one of their students who may be a beneficiary of the particular charity selected.

 This year’s event was in honor of 11-year-old Kenyaih Robinson of Darlington.
 Kenyaih was diagnosed with Type One diabetes at age 9.
-In addition to the funds raised for the Juvenile Diabetes Research Foundation, the event also raised enough money to send Kenyaih this summer to Camp Adam Fisher.
+In addition to the funds raised for the JDRF, the event also raised enough money to send Kenyaih to Camp Adam Fisher this summer.
 The camp in Summerton is the largest camp in the Carolinas for children with diabetes, their brothers, sisters and friends.

 On Saturday, just before going on stage, Kenyaih said she was excited and happy about being able to help raise money for the foundation.